ogustavodecampos/ogustavodecampos/README.md

 ###
-Software Engineering Student, expected to graduate in the first semester of 2027.
-So far, building my career, I’ve been a scholarship holder in a Web Development program, worked as a teaching assistant for agile methodologies, and interned as a software developer, focusing on full-stack solutions and database migrations.
-I have a strong interest in pursuing roles in QA/Testing and Front-End.
-If you have any opportunities, feel free to reach out! :)
+Software Engineering student, with an expected graduation in August 2027.
+I have experience with both legacy and modern systems.
+I was a scholarship holder in the "Aceleradora Inclusiva" program, where I learned about Web Development and topics such as agile methodologies, finance, and careers.
+I also worked as a teaching assistant in "Introduction to Software Engineering," assisting students and conducting research on agile methodologies.
+As a fullstack developer, I worked on maintaining legacy systems (ASP.NET, C#, JavaScript) and developing modern systems (TypeScript, React).
+Additionally, I performed database migrations, cleaning and adapting data using tools like Excel, MySQL, and DBeaver.

 SKILLS:
 •	Languages: JavaScript, Java e C#.